argilla-io/argilla-python/docs/how_to_guides/dataset.md

 ## rg.Dataset

-A dataset is defined in the `Dataset` class that has the following arguments:

-* `id`: The unique identifier of the dataset.
-* `name`: The name of the dataset.
-It has to be unique.
-* `workspace` (optional): The workspace object or its name where the dataset will be stored.
-Defaults to the first workspace.
-* `settings`: The settings of the dataset to customize it for your task.
-They include the guidelines, fields, questions, metadata and vectors.
-* `status` (optional): The status of the dataset.
-It can be `draft` or `ready`.
-Defaults to `ready`.
-* `client`: The client used to interact with Argilla.
+A dataset in Argilla is represented by the `Dataset` class.
+You can indicate the `workspace` where you want to store your dataset by providing the object or their name.
+If not, the dataset will be stored in the first workspace.
+To customize it, you should pass the `settings` with the fields, questions, metadata, vectors, and guidelines.

 > Check the [Dataset - Python Reference](../reference/argilla_sdk/datasets/dataset.md) to see the attributes, arguments, and methods of the `Dataset` class in detail.